 It is safe, then to conclude that the Rabbis have improperly claimed the authority of Dt.
 17 and taken it on themselves, while themselves being in rebellion to YHVH.
 Therefore, in this light, please reconsider how "legal" the last decision of the Rabbinic Sanhedrin could possibly have been.
 If this last "legal" ruling, that is the Rabbinic calendar, is not really legal, then what are you doing following it?

 6. The sages even have the power to suspend a Torah precept if the need arise.
 Example: Elijah sacrificing on Mt.
 Carmel at a time when the Temple stood in Jerusalem.

-Answer: Elijah was a prophet and he was acting in accordance with the direct command of YHWH.
-Again, where is the proof that the Rabbinic sages have this same authority, since they by their own admission do not listen to Heaven (YHWH)?
+Answer: Elijah was a prophet and he was acting in accordance with the direct command of YHVH.
+Again, where is the proof that the Rabbinic sages have this same authority, since they by their own admission do not listen to Heaven (YHVH)?

 7. Not just anyone has the authority to declare when the first month has begun; only the Sanhedrin has that authority.